Hemp Protein: All You Need to Know

 1. It’s a Complete Protein

-A ¼ cup (30g) serving of hemp protein contains approximately 15g of protein packed into just 120 calories.
-Admittedly this is not a lot compared to something like beef, but for plant-based protein, it doesn't get much better.
+A ¼ cup (30g) serving of hemp protein contains around 15g of protein alongside 120 calories.
+Compared to meat, this may not sound like a lot, but it's one of the best plant-based sources around.

 2. It’s Plant-Based